jagadeeshreddy280/Devops-project-1/README.md

 4. Add in Payload URL --> save it.

 5. Change anything or push any file into git repo we can see job is triggered automatically.

+NOTE:
+Save Git & Docker & nomad token in Jenkins

+1. Go to Manage Jenkins  Credentials  Add New Credentials ** Need to connect Github to jenkins:

+2. Go to settings-->developer settings-->token-->new token (tick all boxes) -->create

+3. Copy token use as password
+Jenkins: ghp_Lmxn7epc

+Build Both the pipelines and check in Nomad UI.

+Nomad ec2:

+1. Copy publicip:4646 on browser
+2. We can see  jobs are in Running state  --> copy public ip:80 --> Application Will open